Justine Wong-Orantes

-Justine Wong-Orantes (born October 6, 1995) is an American volleyball player.
-She is a libero.
-In 2021, she became a gold medalist at both the 2020 Summer Olympics in Tokyo and the Volleyball Nations League in Rimini.
+Justine Wong-Orantes (born October 6, 1995) is an American volleyball player who plays as libero for the United States women's national volleyball team.
+She played college volleyball for the Nebraska Cornhuskers, where she won an NCAA national championship.
+She began playing for U.S. national team in 2017.
+In 2021, she was one of twelve players who won a gold medal at the 2020 Summer Olympics in Tokyo, the first-ever gold medal finish for the women's national team.

 Career

 Early life and high school

-Wong-Orantes is of Chinese descent on her mother's side and of Mexican descent on her father's side.
+Wong-Orantes is Chinese of descent on her mother's side and of Mexican descent on her father's side.
 Both of her parents, Winnie Wong and Robert Orantes, were volleyball players.
 Her father also coached the Mizuno Long Beach volleyball club.

 She was an accomplished beach volleyball player from a young age, partnering with Sara Hughes and appearing on "Volleyball" magazine covers at age 12, after winning a prestigious beach volleyball California tournament.
 She was the youngest female to ever earn an AAA rating in beach volleyball.
-She attended high school at Los Alamitos High School in Cypress, California, where as an indoor player, her position was setter where she led her Long Beach-based club team to a national title.
+She attended high school at Los Alamitos High School in Los Alamitos, California, where as an indoor player, her position was setter where she led her Long Beach-based club team to a national title.

 Due to her being considered undersized at 5'6", she was not heavily recruited coming out of high school by top volleyball schools.
 It wasn't until she was attending a high school club tournament, when the head coach got tired of so many balls dropping easily and asked her to put on a libero jersey.
 Nebraska head coach John Cook happened to be at the tournament and watched her play in her first ever match as libero.
 He saw potential in her, invited her for a visit to campus, where she eventually committed to play.

 University of Nebraska

-She would complete her collegiate career at Nebraska in both beach and indoor volleyball.
-In indoor volleyball, she won several accolades including AVCA First Team All-American in 2016, Third Team All-American in 2015, was a two time Big Ten Defensive Player of the Year in 2015 & 2016, and finished her career as Nebraska's all-time career digs leader with 1,890.
+Wong-Orantes played both beach and indoor volleyball at Nebraska.
+In indoor volleyball, she won several accolades, including AVCA First Team All-American in 2016 and Third Team All-American in 2015.
+She was a two time Big Ten Defensive Player of the Year in 2015 and 2016, and finished her career as Nebraska's all-time career digs leader with 1,890.
 She helped her team win the 2015 NCAA national championship.